 The California Consumer Privacy Act (CCPA) is a sweeping privacy law that applies to businesses of all sizes across almost every industry.
-It was rushed through the legislative process in the summer of 2018 without the benefit of input from numerous crucial stakeholders.
-As a result, the law is deeply flawed.
-Many of the CCPA’s provisions are simply unworkable in practice or will result in numerous unintended consequences.
-At the end of the 2018 session, the Governor signed SB 1121, a bill fixing a handful of the CCPA’s problems.
-However, many more fixes are needed before this law goes into effect on January 1, 2020.
+It was rushed through the legislative process in 2018 to avoid a then-pending ballot initiative, without the benefit of input from numerous crucial stakeholders.
+In 2019, the Governor signed several bills to fix some of the issues with the CCPA before it went into effect on January 1, 2020.

 • The right to know the categories of personal information a business has collected about them and how.